Goosang-Yu/genet/README.md

 ## Example: Prediction of prime editing efficiency by DeepPrime
 ![](docs/en/assets/contents/en_1_4_1_DeepPrime_architecture.svg)
 DeepPrime is a prediction model for evaluating prime editing guideRNAs (pegRNAs) that target specific target sites for prime editing ([Yu et al. Cell 2023](https://doi.org/10.1016/j.cell.2023.03.034)).
 DeepSpCas9 prediction score is calculated simultaneously and requires tensorflow (version >=2.6).
 DeepPrime was developed on pytorch.
+For more details, please see the [documentation](https://goosang-yu.github.io/genet/).

 ```python
 from genet.predict import DeepPrime